 Initiated by Identity Provider (IDP)

-After successful login, the user sees Schema App application in the list of applications.
+After successfully logging in, the user sees the Schema App application in the list of applications.

-User clicks on the Schema App and will be redirected to the Schema App application website (https://app.schemaapp.com/login).
+The user clicks on Schema App and will be redirected to the Schema App application website (https://app.schemaapp.com/login).

 Authentication is handled seamlessly.